nortakales/vs-code-qalc/README.md

 ![](/resources/examples/dates.png)

 Support for dates is built on top of Math.js and is specific to Qalc.
+Note that any of the relative date keywords, most importantly `time` and `now`, will update every time the document is re-evaluated (any time it changes or the window loads it again).
+If today is 3/1/2021, `today` will return `3/1/2021` but tomorrow if you load the document again it will return `3/2/2021`.

 ## Variables and Objects